 Players learn how to be prepared, professional and self-expressive in public speaking opportunities.

-Player Support Team Player Development
+Player Support Team Education

 Each player is required to complete a physical examination, complete the minimum educational requirements of her country, and participate in related training and educational activities that promote her health, safety and career longevity.

 The WTA has taken an intentional approach to addressing the important considerations of players competing in the professional tennis environment.
 Specifically, in 1995 the WTA modified its Age Eligibility Rule (AER) to provide for a managed dose of a tennis and simultaneously implemented its Player Development Programs.